flaviolsousa/api-movies-example/doc/tests.md

 ### Templates:

-Normally in my projects I use to generate random objects the framework [six2six/fixture-factory](https://github.com/six2six/fixture-factory/tree/master/src) but this framework is out of date (the last commit was on Apr 29, 2019), so I decided to try a new framework: [java-faker](https://github.com/DiUS/java-faker)
+To generate random objects the framework was used: [java-faker](https://github.com/DiUS/java-faker)

 **About `java-faker`**